CloudSkills/linux-bootcamp/Week 2/LAB4/README.md

   --generate-ssh-keys
 ```

-# 2. Installing the Apache webserver.
+## 2. Installing the Apache Webserver.
 The Apache web server can be installed using a remote SSH connection between your pc and your linux instance.

-You run the following lines of code:
+You run the following lines of code to install apache on the server:
 ```
 sudo apt-get update
 sudo apt-get install apache2
 ```

-once these commands are done, you can paste the public IP address in your browser to see your VM instance.
+Once these commands are done, you can paste the public IP address in your browser to see your VM instance.

-# 3. Starting the Azure VM command:
+## 3. Starting the Azure VM Command:
-To start the stopped Azure VM using Az CLI, we can use the az vm start command.
+To start the stopped Azure VM using Azure CLI, we can use the az vm start command.

 ```
  az vm start -n vmname -g RGname --verbose
 ```

-# 4. Investigate the service Status usng command line.
+## 4. Investigate the service status usng command line.

 To investigate the service status, we can use cloud shell.
 This tells us the state of all our VMs / resources which have been created.

-the following command can be used to get the service status
+The following command can be used to get the service status

 ```
 get-azvm -status

 ```

-# 5. To stop the service
+## 5. To stop the service
 You can stop your virtual machine using the Azure cloud shell powershell command line.

-to stop your service you can run the command:
+To stop your service you can run the command:

 ```
 az vm stop -n cloudskillsserver -g cloudskillsRG --verbose